Top 10 Mobsters of All Time

 Top 3 Reasons

-1. He restructured the Mafia after planning the assassinations of Sal Maranzano and Joe Masseria, bosses of the mustache Pete era of the Mafia.
-Lucky implemented fundamental changes to how the mob was run, creating a business approach to organized crime and putting an end to bloodshed which drew the attention of law officials.
+1. He restructured the Mafia after planning the assassinations of Sal Maranzano and Joe Masseria — bosses of the old Mustache Pete era.
+Lucky implemented fundamental changes to how organised crime operated, creating a businesslike approach that ended the costly gang warfare drawing law enforcement attention.

-2. He setup the Commission to act as governing body for organized crime on a nationwide scale which took the mob to a new level, he also split New York into Five Families.
+2. He set up the Commission to act as governing body for organised crime on a nationwide scale, splitting New York into the Five Families and creating the structure that would govern American organised crime for decades.

-3. Lucky also offered to help in the war effort during World War II by using his criminal connections in Italy to advance the Allies’ cause.
+3. Luciano also offered to assist the Allied war effort during World War II using his criminal connections in Sicily to advance the invasion — an act that contributed to his sentence being commuted and his deportation to Italy in 1946.

 2. Carlo Gambino